zedlopez/ifm/Examples/TheUnexaminedLife.md

 The wight is a man in the Crypt. "[The wight] lurks near the south exit."
 The description of wight is "Old English [italic type]wiht[roman type]: a thing, a creature.
 It is little more than the memory of a life ill-lived, but it lingers here."
 Understand "wiht" or "creature" or "ghost" as the wight.

 Instead of going south in the presence of wight:
-	say "The wight breathes chill into your face.line-so-blankYour head swims, and you are aware that you no longer have the willpower to go in that direction."
+	say "The wight breathes chill into your face.

+Your head swims, and you are aware that you no longer have the willpower to go in that direction."

 Fresh Air is south from the Crypt.